-The HTTP release at the time of writing doesn't support posting data to the SD card - this is however not a restriction of the μ tFAT module but missing native support in the HTTP server.
-The application can however intercept such posted data if required to save it to an SD card.
+The HTTP release at the time of writing doesn't support posting data to the SD card/memory stick - this is however not a restriction of the μ tFAT module but missing native support in the HTTP server.
+The application can however intercept such posted data if required to save it to an SD card/a memory stick.

-A powerful feature of the HTTP server and long file name support is that existing web server content can be copied from a PC to an SD card, which can then be served by the embedded board.
+A powerful feature of the HTTP server and long file name support is that existing web server content can be copied from a PC to an SD card/memory stick, which can then be served by the embedded board.
 The only requirement is that the HTTP root directory corresponds to that configured by the project and that the default file exists with the correct name.
-All standard web content can then be server / browsed, including web pages, images, documents etc. Due to the large size of the SD card memory very large web server contents can be used even together with small processors.
+All standard web content can then be server / browsed, including web pages, images, documents etc. Due to the large size of the SD card/memory stick memory very large web server contents can be used even together with small processors.